llewelyndramayo/CS-3203N/README.md

 </p>

 <p align="center">
-  This is where Llewelyn Dramayo and Margaret Grace Docdoc will keep their assignments for the course 3203N.
+  This is where assignments for the course 3203N will be kept.
 </p>